justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 #### DigitalOcean

-Login into your account and click on `API`.
+Login into your existing account and click on `API`.

 ![](_img/digitalocean/2022-05-30_14-57.png)